SuZero-5DChess/5dchess_client/README.md

 5D Chess Client
 =================

 This is a software that helps displaying 5d chessboard.
+It is also capable of reporting which squre is clicked.
 WIP.

 ### How to use?